 I have long believed we can transform our DNA.
 I have not been completely successful with my own yet, but I have seen people change their lives dramatically and override their physical DNA blueprint, myself included.

 We all have a conscious, subconscious and superconscious mind.
 At birth our superconscious and subconscious mind structures already exist.
-However, it is the experiences of our inner spirit and the experiences we have in our physical bodies after birth that create our conscious mind structure; and it is the choices we make from these experiences that activate or deactivate certain genetic codes.
+However, it is the experiences of our inner spirit (from the superconscious mind) and the experiences we have in our physical bodies after birth that create our conscious mind structure; and it is the choices we make from these experiences that activate or deactivate certain genetic codes.

 Let’s say a body carries the genetic coding for Type II Diabetes.
 They are born into a family where one or more family members feel powerless.
 The family tends to eat lots of carbohydrates and some of these family members may have Type II Diabetes themselves.
 It is the way one identifies themselves, either as a spiritual being, which is as one who is here to learn and choose to express their inner divinity; or being identified with parents, family, diet, social and cultural structures that determines whether or not we activate the genetic coding for Type II Diabetes.